isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-spray-for-home/index.md

 , repel fleas and ticks.
 It is also able to
 kill flea larvae and eggs
-, ticks as well as mosquitoes.�Vets Best
+, ticks as well as mosquitoes.Vets Best
 Flea and Tick home
 spray are available in a 32-ounce pack and an 8-ounce pack.
 Vets Best